How to Buy Property in Barcelona

 Step 8.
 NIE and Bank Account

 Once you are certain you will buy, you must obtain a Spanish tax number called a NIE.
 It’s needed to get a mortgage and to sign the deed.
 See this page for details.
 You will also need to open a local bank account to pay for the property and taxes.

 There are normally two:

-(B) The ‘Arras’.
-This is the point of no return.
+B. The ‘Arras’.
 You pay a deposit of app.
-10% of the purchase price and must buy or you lose it.
-The seller must sell to you, or repay you double the deposit.
-Negotiate and draft the terms with caution as they will be incorporated into the property deed.
+10% of the purchase price.
+You must buy or lose it.
+The seller must sell to you or repay double the deposit.
+Negotiate the terms with caution as they will be incorporated into the property deed.
 See this post for details.

 Once all issues are resolved you can sign the deed.
-It’s done before a Spanish Notary Public.
-The notary is a trained attorney who qualifies as a public official.
-He confirms the identities of the parties, the property and witnesses the signing of the deed; but he does not provide legal advice.
-They charge for their services.
+It’s done before a Public Notary, a Spanish attorney qualified to supervise the signing of public documents.
+He does not provide legal advice.
 Once signed, you exchange the purchase check for the keys and the property is yours.
-The deed is then filed with the land registry office (registro).
+The deed is then filed with the land registry office (Registro).

 Call or email if you have any questions.
 Mark at [email protected] or +34 664 665 365.